1870s in Western fashion: Tea gowns and artistic dress

-Under the influence of the Pre-Raphaelite Brotherhood and other artistic reformers, the "anti-fashion" for Artistic dress with its high gothic inspired details and more naturalistic lines continued through the 1870s.
+Under the influence of the Pre-Raphaelite Brotherhood and other artistic reformers, the "anti-fashion" for Artistic dress, with its "oriental", high gothic and historicist inspired details and more naturalistic lines continued through the 1870s.
 Newly fashionable tea gowns, an informal fashion for entertaining at home, combined Pre-Raphaelite influences with the loose sack-back styles of the 18th century.

 Leisure Dress

 Leisure dress was becoming an important part of a woman's wardrobe.
 Seaside dress in England was especially popular in this period, often made in sheer fabrics with colorful trims.

 Undergarments

 During the early decade, a high waist and low, wide bust was in style, aided by a corset with a higher hip line.
 As the decade progressed, the corset lengthened and became more curvaceous.
 Steam-molding, patented in 1868, helped hold the new contour.

 Skirts began supported by a hybrid elliptical crinoline or hooped petticoat sometimes referred to as a "crinolette".
 The cage structure was attached around the waist and had hoops all around but with a particular emphasis in the rear.
 The crinolette itself was soon superseded by the bustle, which was sufficient for supporting the drapery and train at the back of the skirt.
 The bustle shrank and lengthened during the final years of the decade as the drapery of the skirt moved lower down the legs.